tgross/devopsdaysmsp2018/content/_index.md

 *[James Vincent, The Verge, 24 Mar 2016](https://www.theverge.com/2016/3/24/11297050/tay-microsoft-chatbot-racist)*

 {{% note %}}
 A couple years ago, MSFT demonstrated their ML capabilities with the Tay chatbot.
 They let it loose to learn from whatever racist trolls wanted to teach it.
-The experiment was stopped and the whole debacle embarassed MSFT.
+The experiment was stopped and the whole debacle embarrassed MSFT.
 Now clearly the horrible Internet people are primarily to blame here, but the researchers failed to anticipate the "side channel" attacks inherent to their system
 {{% /note %}}

 ---